Arenas Require Agility—And Agility Starts with Value Streams

 – McKinsey, 2024

-And this is exactly where many companies struggle: their processes are rigid, hardcoded, or siloed—not built for change, but for repetition.
+And this is exactly where many companies struggle: their value streams are rigid, hardcoded, or siloed—not built for change, but for repetition.

 In a fragmented, hyper-competitive market, it’s no longer just about the product—it’s about how it’s sold, delivered, and supported.